cfoust/byt/README.md

   each pane can only render within its bounds.
 Trait should have `render()` and `should_render()` functions, which are used to render if necessary after every event.
-- [X] Create a FileView that acts as a viewport into a PieceFile.
-Manages all aspects of reading, writing, and creating files.
+- [ ] Create a FileView that acts as a viewport into a PieceFile.
+Manages all aspects of [X] reading, [ ] writing, and [ ] creating files.
-- [X] All keybindings that correspond to an action really are calling a function by name.
+- [X] All keybindings that correspond to an action really are calling a closure by name.
 Come up with the system of scoping (i.e pane specific, global, etc) and passing mutable editor state into the functions.
 - [X] Give the aforementioned closures a way to store and retrieve arbitrary state.
+- [X] Set up a system of mutations, which optionally attach to the pane or the global editing context and provide a combination of binding tables and functions.
 - [ ] Implement `vym`, byt's vim emulation mode.
 Most movement and insertion bindings will be supported out of the box.
+Editor should be usable by this point.
-- [ ] Include Lua for editor extensibility.
-The MVP is that functions defined in Lua can be called from bindings.
-Also, Lua's functions should have access to all of the editor state that Rust-defined functions would.
+- [ ] Include gluon for editor extensibility.
+The MVP is that functions defined in gluon can be called from bindings.
+Also, gluon's functions should have access to all of the editor state that Rust-defined functions would.
 - [ ] Pane system sort of akin to vim's.
 Restrict rendering to a particular area of the screen.
-- [ ] Set up a system of mutations, which optionally attach to the pane or the global editing context and provide a combination of binding tables and functions.
 - [ ] As the user works with byt, optionally collect usage information that can suggest more efficient keybindings.
 - [ ] Create a UIView that extends Renderable and lets you create menus,